 Having a family that has received home care and assisted living as well as elderly relatives afflicted with PICKs and dementia, Burgess is acutely aware of the issues that face minority and disadvantaged Americans when they need simple and complex medical services.

 Burgess has developed innovative and forward-thinking programs to non-profits as he served on the boards of the American Red Cross of South Central Connecticut and Shoreline Foundation (S.A.R.A.H.).
 This is Burgess’s passion.
 He developed the concept for Operation Healthy You and after a year of development, Dr. Dalton saw the potential and joined forces to bring it to life in the NMHA.
 To borrow a phrase from his good friend and mentor John Hope Bryant, let’s go!

-David studied physics and computer science at the University of Georgia and Georgia Institute of Technology.
-He went on to co-found Statchek, Inc., a pioneer in electronic visit verification, which was sold to a public company in 1999 (now Wipro NYSE-WIT.)
-David went on to serve as the first vice president of technology for AccentCare, Inc., a national provider of skilled services at home.
-He subsequently co-founded two non-medical home care agencies and served as the executive director for Interim Home Health in Atlanta, GA, a Medicare-certified home health agency.
-David also co-founded the former National Memory Impairment Institute, a 501C3 not for profit that developed educational programs for caregivers caring for patients with dementia and Alzheimer’s disease.
-David was also a co-founder of MRI First, a low-cost provider of MRI imaging services, where he continues to serve as a director.
+David co-founded Statchek, Inc., a pioneer in electronic visit verification, which was acquired by what is now Wipro (NYSE-WIT).
+David also served as the first vice president of technology for AccentCare, Inc. and subsequently co-founded two non-medical home care agencies and served as the executive director for Interim Home Health in Atlanta, GA, a Medicare-certified skilled home health agency.
+David is a principal of MRI First, a low-cost provider of MRI imaging services, where he currently serves as a director.
 David also developed CareMaestro, a system that reduced readmissions for a large west-coast hospital chain by more than 80%.

 © 2020 NMHA.
 All Rights Reserved.